Statistical separation of weak gravitational lensing and intrinsic ellipticities based on galaxy colour information: Separation between weak lensing and galaxy alignments

 showing that there identical optimised choices for $\alpha$ from $C^{--}_{ij}(\ell)$.
 Likewise, the contribution $N_t(\ell)$ to the covariance matrix due to shape noise changes under rotations by $\alpha$, implying for the entries

 as well as

 and finally

 which effectively corresponds to the expressions for $C_{ij}^{++}(\ell)$, $C_{ij}^{--}(\ell)$ and $C_{ij}^{+-}(\ell)$ if one sets the lensing effect to zero and replaces the intrinsic alignment spectra with a Poissonian noise term.
 With the spectra reflecting the number of galaxy pairs and the shape measurement noise being proportional to the number of galaxies on retains a correct relative normalisation of all spectra and noise terms.
+In this work, we will be considering $q=0.7$, i.e. $70$ per cent of the total galaxy sample are spirals.